Reviews You Can Rely On

 Our Verdict

-The New Balance Rebel v4 bucks the plated shoe trend, offering the most bouncy and responsive ride of any non-plated shoe in our lineup.
-The low weight and racier upper suggest the Rebel is intended for faster running, but we found it to be very enjoyable at relaxed paces too.
+The New Balance Rebel v4 bucks the plated shoe trend, offering one of the most bouncy and responsive rides of any non-plated shoe in our lineup.
+The low weight and racier upper suggest the Rebel is intended for faster running, but we found it to be very enjoyable at relaxed paces, too.
 The FuelCell foam utilizes a PEBA/EVA combination to insulate the legs on long efforts and bounce you along during workouts.
-The wider platform and toe box are easy to dial in, and although it runs a bit short, we think this is an excellent choice for any runner who values speed and versatility, and perfect for those who don't want a plated shoe for their workouts.
+The wider platform and toe box are easy to dial in, and although it runs a bit short, we think this is an excellent choice for any runner who values speed and versatility — and perfect for those who don't want a plated shoe for their workouts.
+Take a look at our men's running shoe review to see how the Rebel compares to other shoes in our lineup.

 REASONS TO BUY